-Previously, Michael served as Executive Director of MIT CEEPR with responsibility for day-to-day operations and fundraising, and as founding President of Ecologic Institute in Washington DC, an environmental policy think tank with partner offices in Berlin and Brussels, where he remains on the Board of Directors and is a manager of the U.S. Chapter of the Konrad-von-Moltke Fund.
-He has coordinated research projects and provided policy advice for government agencies in the United States, the United Kingdom, Germany, China, South Korea, Mexico, and Vietnam, as well as intergovernmental entities such as the European Parliament, the European Commission, the Organization for Economic Co-Operation and Development (OECD), and the World Bank.
+Previously, Michael served as Executive Director of MIT CEEPR with responsibility for day-to-day operations and fundraising, and as founding President of Ecologic Institute in Washington DC, an environmental policy think tank with partner offices in Berlin and Brussels.
+He has advised and coordinated research projects for government agencies in Brazil, Chile, China, Finland, France, Germany, Gibraltar, Indonesia, Mexico, Mongolia, Morocco, South Korea, Thailand, Turkey, the United States, the United Kingdom, and Vietnam, as well as intergovernmental entities including the Asian Development Bank, European Parliament, the European Commission, the International Carbon Action Partnership (ICAP), the Organisation for Economic Co-Operation and Development (OECD), and the World Bank Group.

 Michael has held research and teaching appointments at Georgetown University and the Universities of Greifswald, Helsinki and Constance, and has been awarded various research and travel grants, including a John J. McCloy Fellowship in Environmental Policy from the American Council on Germany.
-He has published widely and is author or editor of a number of books, most recently the co-edited volume Climate Change and the Law (Springer, 2013).
-Michael is a contributing author to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and in 2007 launched the quarterly Carbon & Climate Law Review (CCLR), the first academic journal dedicated to climate regulation and the carbon market, of which he remains Editor-in-Chief.
+His research has been published in the leading peer-reviewed journals on international law, environmental law and policy, and climate and energy policy.
+He is also author or editor of a number of books, including the co-edited volume Climate Change and the Law (Springer, 2013), The Green Market Transition: Carbon Taxes, Energy Subsidies and Smart Instrument Mixes (Edward Elgar, 2017), and Governing Carbon Markets with Distributed Ledger Technology (Cambridge University Press, 2022).
+Michael is Editor-in-Chief of the quarterly Carbon & Climate Law Review (Lexxion Publisher), the first academic journal dedicated to climate regulation, and a member of the Editorial Board of Energy & Environment (SAGE Publishing).